mezka/afipcaeqrdecode/README.md

 And other less important properties.

-## Why convert to image instead of extracting

-In its inception this library used [PyMuPDF](https://pypi.org/project/PyMuPDF/) in order to extract all images inside the invoices and then run [qreader](https://pypi.org/project/qreader/) on them, however, we came upon some invoices in which the qr code image failed to extract.

 ## Why qreader instead of pyzbar

 In its inception this library used just [pyzbar](https://pypi.org/project/pyzbar/), however we came upon some QR codes which did not decode succesfully using just [pyzbar](https://pypi.org/project/pyzbar/).